acowegg/LANchat/README.md

 ## Contributing

-This project was developed as a single-file solution based on a specific prompt.
+This project was developed as a single-file solution.
 While contributions are welcome, the primary constraint of keeping it within a single file using only standard libraries should be respected for any core changes.

 ---